BaderLab/GenAnT/README.md

 -out Rfam_ncRNA
 ```

-Next, BLAST your unmasked genome FASTA file against the Rfam BLAST database. `-db Rfam_ncRNA` points to the base name of the BLAST database; `-query genome.fasta` points to your genome sequence; `-evalue 1e-6
+Next, BLAST your unmasked genome FASTA file against the Rfam BLAST database. `-db Rfam_ncRNA` points to the base name of the BLAST database; `-query genome.fasta` points to your genome sequence; `-evalue 1e-6` describes the number of hits expected by chance; `-max_hsps 6` indicates a maximum of 6 alignments for any query-subject pair; `-max_target_seqs 6` indicates that a maximum of 6 aligned sequences are to be kept; `-outfmt 6` specifies the type of output from BLAST; `-out assembly.rfam.blastn` is the name of the output file.
+This command outputs all of the BLAST alignments found in the search that match all of the given criteria.

 ```
 blastn -db Rfam_ncRNA \